Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: Discussion

 The bursts exhibit stochastic behavior, reflecting the sudden release of energy from the underlying reservoir.
 In contrast, the PRS, sustained by continuous injection of relativistic electrons from the magnetar, remains persistently observable.
 During active burst phases, the injection rate of relativistic electrons into the surrounding nebula may be temporarily enhanced, leading to an increase in PRS luminosity.
 If the injection spectrum hardens or the acceleration efficiency rises during these active phases, the resulting increase in synchrotron emissivity can manifest as an upturn in PRS luminosity.

-The other repeating FRBs with persistent radio sources have generally not shown a clear correlation between PRS luminosity and burst activity, likely because their burst-active windows are limited or sparsely sampled, restricting such analyses.
+The other repeating FRBs with PRSs have generally not shown a clear correlation between PRS luminosity and burst activity, likely because their burst-active windows are limited or sparsely sampled, restricting such analyses.
 FRB 20190520B is unique in providing both a PRS and sufficiently intensive burst monitoring to reveal a tentative connection between central engine activity and nebular emission.
 Similarly, FRB 20240114A also exhibits synchronous variability between the PRS luminosity and burst energetics.
 Although the overall monitoring duration is relatively short, the temporal overlap between PRS observations and burst activity measurements is comparatively high, enabling a meaningful correlation analysis.
-By contrast, FRB 121102 demonstrates that a persistent PRS can remain detectable even during quiescent burst phases, indicating that while PRS luminosity traces the cumulative energy injection from the central engine, burst production depends on more transient or stochastic processes.
+By contrast, FRB 20121102A does not exhibit a clear correlation between PRS luminosity and burst activity.
+This does not contradict a common physical origin.
+Rather, it indicates that while a detected correlation can provide evidence for a shared energy reservoir, its absence may result from additional modulation effects or differences in the evolutionary stage of the source.
 These comparisons highlight young or actively evolving systems such as FRB 20190520B and possibly FRB 20240114A as valuable laboratories for studying the interplay between PRS properties and FRB energetics.

+Further progress requires more densely sampled PRS observations with improved temporal overlap with FRB activity.
+In particular, coordinated monitoring during different activity states (e.g., active versus quiescent phases) will be essential to better constrain the temporal relationship between PRS variability and burst energetics.